 Before You Begin Installing Custom Wallpaper

-Before you begin, make sure your surface is prepped and ready for your Tempaper custom wallpaper installation.
-We recommend wiping your surface with a 1:1 Isopropyl alcohol and water solution first.
-For details, visit: Prepare Your Surface for Peel and Stick Wallpaper.
 We also suggest laying out your project panels in correspondence to the enclosed panel guide and the information on the backside of each panel.
-If you notice any inconsistencies, please call or email us right away so that we can best assist you with this issues.
+If you notice any inconsistencies, please call or email us right away so that we can best assist you with these issues.

 Application Steps For Custom Wallpaper

-1. Using a level, mark a vertical guide down the length of the surface.
+1. Using a level, mark a vertical guide or plumb line* down the length of the surface.

 2. Following the panel guide, peel back 3-4 ft. of the backing on the first panel.

-3. Begin at the top edge aligning paper with your vertical guide to ensure a straight application.
+3. Begin at the top edge aligning paper with your vertical guide or plumb line to ensure a straight application.

 4. Use a squeegee to smooth paper to surface working from the center out.
 Tempaper can be repositioned as needed to ensure pattern alignment and to eliminate bubbling.